-Within 15 minutes after the ambient temperature has reached 35°C as described in 6.6.1.7.2. of this Annex, the chamber shall be sealed and the measurement procedure shall be started.
+Within 15 minutes after the ambient temperature has reached 35°C as described in 6.6.1.6. of this Annex, the chamber shall be sealed and the measurement procedure shall be started.

-The hydrocarbon analyser shall be zeroed and spanned, after which the hydrocarbon concentration (cHCi), temperature (Ti) and barometric pressure (Pi) shall be measured to give the initial readings CHCi, Pi and Ti for the sealed tank depressurisation puff loss overflow determination.
+The hydrocarbon analyser shall be zeroed and spanned, after which the hydrocarbon concentration, temperature and barometric pressure shall be measured to give the initial readings CHCi, Pi and Ti for the sealed tank depressurisation puff loss overflow determination.

 The ambient temperature T of the enclosure shall not be less than 25°C during the measurement procedure.

-At the end of the procedure described in paragraph 6.6.1.6. of this Annex, the hydrocarbon concentration (cHCf)in the chamber shall be measured after 60 ± 5 seconds.
-The temperature (Tf) and the barometric pressure (Pf) shall also be measured.
+At the end of the procedure described in paragraph 6.6.1.7.2. of this Annex, the hydrocarbon concentration in the chamber shall be measured after 60 ± 5 seconds.
+The temperature and the barometric pressure shall also be measured.
 These are the final readings CHCf, Pf and Tf for the sealed tank depressurisation puff loss overflow.

-The sealed tank puff loss overflow result shall be calculated according to paragraph 7.1. of this Annex and recorded.
+The sealed tank puff loss overflow result shall be calculated according to paragraph 7.1. or for variable volume SHED facilities alternatively paragraph 7.1.1. of this Annex and recorded.

 6.6.1.8.3.
 There shall be no change in weight of the auxiliary canister or the result of the SHED measurement, within the tolerance of ± 0.5 gram.